post-duif/integration-listmonk-wordpress-plugin/README.md

 This plugin uses the well-documented listmonk API to send data from your WordPress server to the listmonk server over HTTPS.

 ## Requirements
-- A listmonk server accessible over HTTPS
+- A listmonk server accessible over HTTPS;
-- The server WordPress is running on should have cURL enabled.
+- The server WordPress is running on should have cURL enabled;
+- For using this plugin with a form that people can fill in to subscribe to your mailing list, you should have the free WPForms plugin installed and choose their standard newsletter form.
+Input that form ID in the settings page of this plugin
+- For using this plugin to let customers customers to your mailing list in WooCommerce checkout, you should make sure you add a checkbox named "newsletter
+_option".
+When they check that box, their email address and name will be sent to your listmonk server.
+You can use other plugins to add custom checkout fields.

 ## Future plans
 I plan to include an option to add a custom checkout field to this plugin, which would remove the need for installing another plugin to create a custom checkout field named "newsletter_optin".